 Often, this could involve a fraudulent activity, a health and safety breach or criminal behaviour.
 For employees to be safeguarded by the law, the disclosure made will have to meet some other conditions, such as being in the public interest.

 It’s important to note your time limitations with bringing employment claims.
 You have three months less one day to bring a whistleblowing claim to tribunal, and this will involve contact with ACAS to begin the process with attempts for early conciliation with your employer.
+This could take up to 6 weeks.
 It’s imperative that you act fast, as soon after your first negative consequence as possible.
 If ACAS are unable to achieve early conciliation, we may be able to offer support depending on the circumstances.

 Examples of whistleblowing